-The vehicle purchased will be either an SUV or pickup truck (FORD or CHEVY) based on needs at time of purchase.
-Historically, the SUV's are Ford Explorer's and trucks are F150' pick up's.
-The type of vehicle purchased depends on which vendor was awarded the state purchasing agreement (SPA) at the time of purchase and what type of vehicle is available.
-As a result of the COVID-19 pandemic, some vehicle manufacturers have limited inventory due to the shortages of workers and parts.
+The vehicles that will be purchased will be either an SUV or pickup truck (FORD or CHEVY) based on the department's needs and availability at the time of purchase.
+Historically, the SUVs are Ford Explorer's and trucks are F150 pick ups.
+The type of vehicle that will be purchased depends on the vendor that is awarded the state purchasing agreement (SPA) at the time of purchase.
+As a result of the COVID-19 pandemic, some vehicle manufacturers are still experiencing limited inventory due to the shortages of workers and parts.

-NMSP adheres to the Federal awarding agency disposition instructions and guidance and follows the vehicle disposal program under the New Mexico Administrative Code 1.5.3.26.
-Please note that the NMSP does not lease vehicles as other state agencies do.
-Our vehicles are owned and operated by the Department of Public Safety, however the lifecycle policy of the vehicle is the same (identified in red below).
+NMSP adheres to the Federal awarding agency disposition guidance and instructions and follows the vehicle disposal program under the New Mexico Administrative Code 1.5.3.26.
+Please note that the NMSP does not lease vehicles.
+Our vehicles are owned and operated by the Department of Public Safety however NMSP does follow the vehicle disposal program outlined below in red.